Chicken Gravy Recipe

 This is approximately 35% faster than traditional gravy recipes that often require 15-20 minutes of continuous stirring.
 The quick preparation time makes it perfect for busy weeknights when you want to add a homemade touch without spending hours in the kitchen.

-Step 1: Prepare Your Base
+Step 1: Build the Flavor Base

-Step 3: Add Liquid Gradually
+Step 2: Make the Roux and Add Liquid Gradually

 Chicken Gravy Recipe Preparation

-Step 5: Refine and Finish
+Step 3: Season, Simmer, and Finish

 Nutritional Information